 Workflow is the way that individual jobs are wired together to form a pipeline.
 This is done by using a

 requires keyword in your job definition with the list of jobs or events that should cause that job to run.
-Screwdriver defines two events for every pipeline that occur due to SCM events:
+Screwdriver defines four events for every pipeline that occur due to SCM events:

 Defining Workflow Order